sahilsaxena21/Micorosoft_case_competition/README.md

 | 325479 | Darryn Fynn | Karaoke Audio and Recording | $150.69  |
 | 325480 | Frank Stable | Wearable Tech, Health and Fitness | $20.20  |
 | 325481 | Hiba Tsonga | Outdoor Living | $20.60  |

-We build a classification model to predict the product category that a customer shows the highest affinity towards.
-The synthetic dataset yeilds a model *F1-score of 0.85*

 ### Video Analytics Feature
 Please refer to the [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/image_analytics.ipynb) for the code implementing this app feature